calmm-js/partial.lenses/README.md

 Lenses are primarily a convenient abstraction for performing updates on individual elements of immutable data structures.
-This library provides a collection of *partial* lenses.
+This library provides a collection of *partial* lenses for manipulating JSON.
 A partial lens can *view* optional data, *insert* new data, *update* existing data and *remove* existing data and can, for example, provide *defaults* and maintain *required* data structure parts.

-In JavaScript, missing data can be mapped to `undefined`, which is what partial lenses also do.
+In JavaScript, missing data can be mapped to `undefined`, which is what partial lenses also do, because `undefined` is not a valid JSON value.
 When a part of a data structure is missing, an attempt to view it returns `undefined`.
 When a part is missing, setting it to a defined value inserts the new part.
 Setting an existing part to `undefined` removes it.
 Partial lenses are defined in such a way that operations [`compose`](#compose) and one can conveniently and robustly operate on deeply nested data structures.

 [![npm version](https://badge.fury.io/js/partial.lenses.svg)](http://badge.fury.io/js/partial.lenses) [![Build Status](https://travis-ci.org/calmm-js/partial.lenses.svg?branch=master)](https://travis-ci.org/calmm-js/partial.lenses) [![](https://david-dm.org/calmm-js/partial.lenses.svg)](https://david-dm.org/calmm-js/partial.lenses) [![](https://david-dm.org/calmm-js/partial.lenses/dev-status.svg)](https://david-dm.org/calmm-js/partial.lenses?type=dev)